MichaelCurrin/code-cookbook/README.md

 # Code Cookbook
 > Recipes to follow to achieve small or large goals using scripts or configs

-A collection of reusable code I have written or copied from other sources.
+A collection of reusable code I have written or copied from other sources like tutorials or repos.
+I give credit as much as possible.

+Sometimes the "recipe" in a directory is a group of scripts and possibly configs which work together.

+Sometimes there is just a collection of ingredients which are similar and can be used in a larger recipe.
+For example, a collection of ESLint config files from various sources.

 ## About